idramalab/latex-101/README.md

 Do not push text you haven't proofread unless extremely urgent.
 ```

-- Do not mix present and past tense.
+- Do not mix present and past tense:
 ```
 We started with this, then we select that
 ```